 A VPN is a service that protects your Internet connection and helps to improve privacy and security.
 Also, it’s useful for streaming, torrenting, gaming, and other online activities.
 You just need to download a VPN app on your device, connect to a server, and you’re all set.

 Can you be tracked if you use VPN?

 If you use a reputable VPN, your IP address and personal info won’t be tracked thanks to the military-grade encryption and secure tunneling protocols.
 However, some sites might be aware of the fact that you’re using a VPN.

 What are the disadvantages of using a VPN?

 No matter which VPN you use, your connection speed will decrease.
 In addition, some sites might block VPN traffic in general.

-In most countries, VPNs are completely legal, so you won’t be doing anything bad by using one.
+No, VPNs are completely legal in most countries, so you won’t be doing anything bad by using one.
 However, certain countries like Russia, Belarus, and North Korea have completely banned VPN usage.

 The best free VPNs are ProtonVPN and Atlas VPN.
 The former gives you unlimited data and bandwidth, while the latter offers good speeds and security.
 Alternatively, most VPNs have a 30-day money-back guarantee, which lets you try out the service for free.